 Winter

 I’ll be honest, winter bass fishing isn’t fun unless you know what you’re doing.
-You’ll end up with blood suckers like pickerel on your hook every cast and it’ll ruin your time if you’re not specifically targeting bass with the right winter bass lures and techniques.
+You’ll end up with bloodsuckers like pickerel on your hook every cast and it’ll ruin your time if you’re not specifically targeting bass with the right winter bass lures and techniques.

-This time of year you want to stay away from fast moving lures like crankbaits and spinnerbaits.
+This time of year you want to stay away from fast-moving lures like crankbaits and spinnerbaits.
 Bass can’t keep up with them and unless you dangle something perfect right in their face, chances are, they won’t take it.

-This time of year is better suited for slow movers like jigs, spoons, and blades.
+Winter is better suited for slow movers like jigs, spoons, and blades.
 These will reflect a lot of light and move more subtly so you don’t intimidate the bass.
-Make sure you naturally move slower as well.
-Don’t create too many sudden jerks and move the lure through the water as fluently as possible.

-The best way to approach ice fishing for bass is to do exactly what you would do if there wasn’t ice.
 You’re still going to use jigs and blades so just drill holes in the places you would fish even if the ice wasn’t there.
 Approach it in a similar fashion by looking for weed beds and structure.

 Can You Eat Largemouth Bass?

-Depending on where you live you’ll have a bass fishing season.
 If you’re like me and live in the North, the season kicks up around April or May and runs through June.
-During this time, you’ll be able to catch bass and keep them as long as they meet specific size requirements.
+During this time, you can keep bass that meet the size requirements – just make sure you check your local regulations first.

 How to Cook/Prepare Largemouth Bass?

 Smallmouth bass fishing is like an art form and it’s one that I’ve tirelessly tried to perfect over the years.
-I have some of the best smallmouth bass fishing anywhere in the country right in my backyard and I’m excited to bring my experience to you.

 Where to Look

-Unlike largemouth, smallmouth tends to hold to different structures.
-Smallmouth prefers rocky bottoms with gravel.
 Gravel flats are some of the best areas to find smallies.
-During the pre-spawn season in late Winter, you’ll find them holding around 10-15-feet in these areas and as the weather begins to heat up they’ll move deeper.
+During the pre-spawn season in late Winter, you’ll find them holding around 10-15 feet in these areas.
+Then, as the weather begins to heat up, they’ll move deeper.

 One other significant thing to understand about smallies is that they’re much more common in moving water.
 Largemouth tends to prefer stagnant water that allows them to feed on everything resting in those areas.